 Compounded medications are not FDA-approved.
 GLP-1 use for PCOS is off-label, supported by the 2023 International Evidence-Based PCOS Guideline as an option for metabolic management.

-This article is for education, not medical advice.
+Disclaimer: This article is education, not medical advice.
+Compounded medications are not FDA-approved, and GLP-1 use for PCOS is off-label.
+Any treatment decision is made solely by a licensed clinician after an individualized evaluation.
+Individual results vary — no outcome is guaranteed.
 Whether microdose GLP-1 fits your PCOS picture is a clinical decision made with your prescribing clinician based on your individual profile.

 FAQ